JinnyViboonlarp/clams-spacy-tuning-ner/README.md

 ## Training the model

-To train the best-performing model (`en-core-web-lg` trained on uncased data), simply run `python train.py` in your terminal.
+To train the best-performing model (`en-core-web-lg` trained on uncased data), first make sure that all the subdirectories in the folder `spacy_files` are empty, then run `python train.py` in your terminal.

 The file `train.py` could be edited to change the paths to the data and the model’s config file (which would select the model architecture, e.g. `base_config_sm.cfg` would select the model `en_core_web_sm`).

 ## Pre-processing